Ircama/construct-gallery/README.md

 __Development and testing tool for construct, including widgets that extend the functionalities of *construct-editor*__

-*construct-gallery* is a GUI to interactively develop and test [construct](https://construct.readthedocs.io/en/latest/) data structures, parsing and building sample data which can be catalogued in an editable gallery and also stored in Pickle archives for later re-execution.
+*construct-gallery* is a GUI to interactively develop and test [construct](https://construct.readthedocs.io/en/latest/) data structures, dynamically parsing and building sample data which can be catalogued in an editable gallery and also stored in Pickle archives for later re-execution.
 It also offer widgets that can be integrated in other programs.

-The *construct* format shall be developed in a separate Python program through any IDE or editor.
+The *construct* format shall be developed in a Python program through any IDE or editor.
 While editing and after loading the program to *construct-gallery*, it can be checked and also dyanmically reloaded if modified meawhile.

 *construct-gallery* is based on [wxPython](https://www.wxpython.org/) and [construct-editor](https://github.com/timrid/construct-editor): specifically, it relies on the excellent editing widgets provided by the *construct-editor* module and offers a superset of features compared with its standard [GUI](https://github.com/timrid/construct-editor/blob/main/construct_editor/main.py).

 ## Example of basic usage

-Save the following example file to a file named for instance *constr.py*:
+Save the following example program to a file named for instance *constr.py*:

 ```python
 from construct import *